Home

 However, rumors spread that it was a “free” concert, and over 600,000 young people showed up.
 Even though most did not hold tickets, they could not be turned away.

-Laurie (AKA "Mama Pfeff"), popular and daring, had beautiful blond hair and such a pretty face and body that she sparkled.
-Debi "Red" (nicknamed because of her thick mane of carrot-colored hair) was equally beguiling and popular, though a bit more streetwise, having hung out with the 'greasers' before she migrated over to the friends Laurie and I had been hanging out with since 1971.
+Laurie (aka "Mama Pfeff"), popular and daring, had beautiful blond hair and such a pretty face and body that she sparkled.
+Debi "Red" (nicknamed because of her thick mane of carrot-colored hair) was equally beguiling and popular, though a bit more streetwise having hung out with the 'greasers' before she migrated over to the friends Laurie and I had been hanging out with since 1971.

-These friends, somewhat eclectic and much mellower than greasers, had taken on the moniker of "Jones Beach Bums" because of the fact that there were always some of us who met daily at Jones Beach during the summers of our high school years.
+These friends, somewhat eclectic and much mellower than greasers, had taken on the moniker of "Jones Beach Bums" because there were always some of us who met daily at Jones Beach during the summers of our high school years.
 Categorized as freaks (post-hippies), mostly grungy, long-haired and always without money, we were however joyous and loving, attracting teenagers from all over the island to become part of our ever-growing "anti" clique.
 And while always open to newcomers, we were still a close-knit group, enthusiastically loyal to each other, meeting anywhere and everywhere we could find, our bond strengthening with each passing year.

 As the "Bums" grew, smaller groups inevitably formed, and I was excited that Debi and Laurie drew me into their intimate subset that summer.
 Always the follower, I usually went along with whatever they suggested, with or without the rest of the Bums.
-Although there were occasions that I didn’t join them in an escapade, such as the times they decided to experiment with dropping acid (following the lead of a few other Bums).
+There were occasions, however, that I didn’t join them in an escapade, such as the times they decided to experiment with dropping acid (following the lead of a few other Bums).
 But even though I was intimidated in some situations, I was relieved that they continued to give me the opportunity to participate in their quests for fun and excitement.

 In the summer of '73, rumors were rampant amongst the Jones Beach Bums regarding the upcoming Watkins Glen Festival.
 Most of us were frustrated by the fact that we'd been too young for Woodstock.
 It was our dream that “Summer Jam” would be our Woodstock, that it was going to be our chance to party and have as much fun as the lucky Woodstockians seemed to have, and that maybe it would be even better!

 While it was advertised as only one day (not three) and only 3 bands (not many), no one believed that was the truth.
 We all truly believed there were going to be surprise visits by just about every band in the world, so it had to last longer than one day.
-Everyone I knew wanted to be a part of it...all of us were totally convinced that it would surpass Woodstock as the greatest concert ever.
+Everyone I knew wanted to be a part of it... all of us were totally convinced that it would surpass Woodstock as the greatest concert ever.

 Transportation to the festival was an issue, but Debi and Laurie assured me that they would find us all a ride.
 And true to form, not long after we bought our $10 tickets they told me that they had secured us places in a van with a group of other Beach Bums.
 I was so excited!
 Confident that I would be driven to the festival and then surrounded by many good friends, I even talked my beleaguered parents into buying me a bright orange, inexpensive sleeping bag for the journey.